 The Maryland Constitution, in the process of prohibiting them in Article III, Section 33, defines a "Special Law" as one that benefits a single person or land owner.
 The Baltimore County Council has repeatedly passed such bills, clearly intended to benefit one property, sometimes even saying so in newspaper articles, but often not even revealing to citizens whom the bill is intended to benefit.
 When called on this bad practice, they have argued that the bill, as worded, actually affects multiple properties, as if that technically makes it not "special" and thus okay.
 They rarely consider the unintended consequences on other properties, since they never ask the Planning Department to identify all such properties, and never ask the Planning Board to provide a recommendation on whether or not the legislation is appropriate.

 It should also be noted that these bills often have a shortened effective date, which certainly should only be allowed in the case that the Council decides that something is an "emergency".
-None of the Council minutes for the past years indicate that any of the following were "emergency".
+None of the Council minutes for the past years indicate that any of the following were determined to be an "emergency".
 The County Charter states in Section 308(f) that "the term 'emergency measure' shall not include any measure ... granting any franchise or special privilege, or creating any vested right or interest".
 Thus, it sure seems that this prohibits all of the cases described below with shortened effective dates.
+The important point is that the shortened effective date eliminates citizens' right to seek a referendum to delay or stop the bill's effectiveness.

 While the every-4-year CZMP provides extensive time and opportunities for the public to review and comment on each Issue, with multiple hearings before both the Planning Board and the Council before the Council members are expected to make a decision, the process of considering, reviewing, and commenting on these "Special laws" is within the existing usual 28- or 35-day period between introduction and vote, with one public hearing (Work Session), with the public often kept in the dark about the true intent of the bill, although every one of these bills is, in fact, upzoning in that it allows some use that was not previously allowed in some zone.
 Thus, for example, Bill 19-14 explained below was effectively an upzoning of 140,000 acres of RC2.